Nashville School of Law: Admissions

 Nashville School of Law enters two terms each year, in February and August, and operates on a "rolling admissions" basis.
 Applications are processed at the time they are received.
 Applicants must have received, or will receive prior to matriculation, a bachelor's degree from a college or university on the approved list of the Southern Association of Schools and Colleges, or the equivalent regional accrediting association.
 The applicant must also submit three letters of recommendation, one of which must be from someone in the legal field, and should describe any extracurricular activities during their undergraduate career or business accomplishments since college graduation.
 Applicants must also include an explanation of any prior arrests and/or any disciplinary action received from an educational institution.
 Nashville School of Law maintains a strict anti-discrimination and anti-harassment policy, and provides assistance for disabled students.

 The median LSAT score for students admitted in the 2018–2019 admissions cycle was 148 and the median GPA was 3.19.

 Costs and financial aid

 For the 2019–20 school year, tuition is $7,420 (excluding books) for a typical first-year load of twelve credit hours.
 The total cost of the 57 credit hours needed to graduate is $35,890 (excluding books).

 As a private institution, NSL does not participate in federal loan programs; students are not eligible for federal loans and must apply independently for loans through banks.
 The school offers a limited number of partial and full scholarships for students, based on need and merit.

 Bar passage rate and post-graduation employment

 Nashville School of Law does not publish employment data for its recent graduates.

-Of the 75 Nashville School of Law graduates who took the Tennessee bar exam for the first time in July 2022, 25 (33.3%) passed, vs. a 62% pass rate for the state as a whole.
+Nashville School of Law graduates who took the Tennessee bar exam for the first time in July 2023 had a pass rate of 78.36%, vs. a 67.18% pass rate for the state as a whole.